vageeshmaiya/Deep-Learning-based-Battery-Synthetic-Data/README.md

 6. The different datasets available in the datasets folder.

 ## Acknowledgement
-We appreciate the following github repos a lot for their valuable code base
+We appreciate the following github repos a lot for their valuable code base and datasets:

 https://github.com/unit8co/darts

+Calce Battery Research Group.
+[Online].
+Available: https://web. calce.umd.edu/batteries/data.htm